The Department for Community Based Services (DCBS) notifies all pertinent community partners and attempts to coordinate investigations.

 - Adheres to the following timeframes for initiation of an investigation: 1

-- Is required to have face to face contact with the reported victim(s) to initiate an adult protective services (APS) investigation;
+- Is required to have face-to-face contact with the reported victim(s) to initiate an APS investigation;

 - Completes reports in the county where the adult victim resides; 2